FlorentDSGree/Population_35FR/README.md

 **Comment:**
 <p align="justify">
 Almost 21% of the department population lives in the biggest and most densely populated city, Rennes.
 The cities with the highest population have some of the highest density population (i.e. Rennes, Saint-Malo (5th highest density), Fougères).
 However, the third highest densely populated city (Bécherel) has only 722 inhabitants.
 This high density rate is due the size of its teritory, the smallest in the departement.
+The opposite phenomenon is happening for Paimpont, which has the lowest densely populated city due to the very large size of its territory, the biggest in the department.
 </p>

 ## 3. Data visualisation